hamzaalumich/automotive-functional-safety-playbook/README.md

 ## Use and attribution

 The material is an original educational and engineering organization of functional-safety concepts.
 It does not reproduce the licensed ISO 26262 text and must not replace a project’s approved safety plan, customer requirements, legal obligations, or official standard.

+## Use and attribution

+The material is an original educational and engineering organization of functional-safety concepts.
+It does not reproduce the licensed ISO 26262 text and mu